fagiolini/fagiolini.github.io/_posts/2020-11-15-protein+-brownies.md

 ## ingredients
 ---

-- beans (any kind, this time we used cannellini while beans): 250g
+- cooked beans (any kind, this time we used cannellini white beans. you can find suggestions for cooking pulses [here](https://fagiolini.github.io/pulses-guide/), or you can use canned beans, after rinsing): 250g
 - rolled oats or oat flour: 40g (if you are making it gluten free, make sure your oats are gf)
 - sugar (or other sweetner): 60g
 - cocoa powder: 10g